-- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care (EHC) plan).
-See 2.4 below; - is suffering from mental ill health; - is a young carer; - is bereaved; - is showing signs of being drawn into anti-social or criminal behaviour, including being affected by gangs and county lines and organised crime groups and/or serious violence, including knife crime; - is frequently missing/goes missing from education, home or care; - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation; - is at risk of being radicalised; - is viewing problematic and/or inappropriate online content (e.g. linked to violence), or developing inappropriate relationships online; - has a parent or carer in custody, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing alcohol and/or other drugs themselves; - has returned home to their family from care; - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child.
-See 2.8 below; - is persistently absent from education, particularly on repeat occasions and/or for prolonged periods where this is either for the full, or part of, the school day or not in receipt of full-time education which can be a warning sign of abuse, neglect or exploitation; - has experienced multiple suspensions and is at risk of, or has been permanently excluded; - is at risk of fabricated or induced illness;

-- is an asylum seeker; - is vulnerable to being bullied, or engaging in bullying; - is showing early signs of abuse, neglect or exploitation; - is living a transient lifestyle; - is living in a chaotic, neglectful and unsupportive home situation; - is vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion or sexuality; - does not have English as a first language.
+- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan).
+See 2.4 below; - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently, and/or for prolonged periods, absent from school/goes missing from care or home; - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse or adult mental health issues and domestic abuse; - is misusing alcohol and/or other drugs themselves; - has returned home to their family from care; - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child.
+See 2.6 below; - is persistently absent from education, particularly on repeat occasions and/or for prolonged periods where this is either for the full, or part of, the school day which can be a warning sign of abuse or neglect; - is at risk of fabricated or induced illness; - is an asylum seeker; - is vulnerable to being bullied, or engaging in bullying; - is showing early signs of abuse and/or neglect; - is living a transient lifestyle; - is living in a chaotic, neglectful and unsupportive home situation; - is vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion or sexuality; - does not have English as a first language.